geshan/geshan.github.com/posts/2020-09-10-software-engineer-on-internal-product-vs-customer-facing-applications-.md

 ### Minimal use of feature flags, A/B testing, and gradual rollouts on internal applications

 As per my experience, I have never seen an internal application being A/B tested.
 The reason is simple: you can just go to the user and have a chat to come to a better decision.
 As the users are limited and within the same organization you can even ask the user to use a certain browser or software.
 Once, we deployed a go executable on like 10 photographers’ Mac to be able to upload images to S3 much faster.
 There was no need for an A/B test there.
+Another reason not to do A/B testing for internal products is the limited scale which will result in skewed results due to low volumes.

 There is a similar situation for using feature flags.
 It will be needed now and then but not all the time.
 I have also rarely witnessed gradual rollout like 1%  of the users for the first week, then 5% next week and slowly going to 100% on internal products.